October 22, 2025

 Stop “Grinding.”
 Start Training

 Do a mix of problem-solving and design sessions.
 Rotate between algorithms, debugging, and writing clean production-style code with tests.
+If you need a refresher on how the rounds themselves work, our coding interviews guide covers the format end to end.

 Once a week, record a mock interview.
 Then cringe-watch it.
 You’ll notice you ramble, skip edge cases, or freeze under pressure.
 That’s the point.